By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Grounding, or Earthing, helps regulate the autonomic nervous system, which helps turn off the fight or flight response.
 It also helps reduce inflammation that occurs as a result of stress.
 If you live in a warm climate, walk barefoot outside; if not, try sleeping grounded on a specially designed grounding sheet.

 It’s tempting to cope with headache pain by popping a few ibuprofen or other over-the-counter pain relievers.
 I have no problem with doing that so long as your headaches are infrequent.
 But if you’re having more than one a week, I’d recommend looking at other solutions.

 Consistent use of NSAIDs, such as ibuprofen and naproxen (Advil, Motrin and Aleve), can cause gastric bleeding and increases the risk of liver damage.
 Moreover, Harvard University’s long-running Nurses Health Study has linked the daily use of both NSAIDs and acetaminophen (Tylenol) with an increased risk of developing high blood pressure.

 Regular use of headache medications also can lead to a phenomenon called “rebound headache.”
 When you’ve adapted to having consistently high levels of a medication in your system and then you stop taking it, symptoms can recur—or “rebound”—more severely.

-Finally, don’t be tempted to fix your headaches by having a drink.
-This may relax you temporarily, but alcohol consumption—particularly the binge-type drinking that many people indulge in this time of year—puts you at greater risk for holiday heart syndrome.
-Limit yourself to one drink, and take care of your headache with other natural alternatives.
+Finally, don’t be tempted to fix your headaches by drinking.
+One drink may relax you temporarily, but greater alcohol consumption—particularly the binge-type drinking that many people indulge in around the holidays—puts you at greater risk for holiday heart syndrome.
+Limit yourself to one beverage, and take care of your headache with other natural alternatives.

 - Bendtsen L, et al. Muscles and their role in episodic tension-type headache: implications for treatment.
 Eur J Pain.
 2016 Feb;20(2):166–75.